 2. Explore the Plaza de Armas

 While you’ll walk through the Plaza de Armas on a walking tour, you don’t have a whole lot of time to take it all in.
 As such, you’ll want to go back there on your own at some point for further exploration.

 Also known as the Plaza Mayor, this was the birthplace of Lima when the Spanish conquistador Francisco Pizarro founded the city in 1535.
-As per the order of King Charles I of Spain, the city was centred on a square-shaped plaza.
+As per the order of King Charles I of Spain, the city was centered on a square-shaped plaza.

 The Plaza de Armas is surrounded by important historical and cultural landmarks, such as the Lima Cathedral and Government Palace.
 It’s a beautiful tree-lined plaza with a fountain in the middle and a great spot to relax for a while.